scriptSQD/untitled/README.md

 ## Requirements

-- Relatively new Clang or MSVC compiler.
+-   Relatively new C++ compiler.
 -   CMake 3.7+
 -   C++17 Standard support

-GCC doesn't work out because it doesn't support inline template specialization.
+~~GCC doesn't work out because it doesn't support inline template specialization.
 I gave it a few tries to optimize my code and make it compile on GCC, but it didn't seem to work.
+So only Clang/MSVC support for now.~~

-So only Clang/MSVC support for now.
+GCC support is included too with function overrides instead of template specializations.
+Tested on versions 9 through 12.

 ## Setting up